Top French festivals 2017

 July: Festival of Avignon

 The annual Festival d’Avignon is one of France’s oldest and most famous festivals.
 Every year there are around 40 different shows in venues around the city, both French and non-French, in a variety of art forms — theatre, dance, music and cinema, many of them world or French premieres.
-Check for 2016 dates.
+This year, the festival will take place on 6–26 July, 2017.

 Mid-September: Mulhouse Beer Festival

 The city of Mulhouse in North East France holds an annual beer festival (Modial de la Bière Mulhouse) lasting three days and with a variety of events and shows.
 As well as drinking beer participants can watch beer contests, exhibitions on making beer and beer and cheese workshops.
-Check 2016 dates.
+Check the website for 2017 dates.

 September: World Puppet Theatre Festival, Charleville-Mézières